-Each output channel offers independent control of enable/ disable functionality using the distribution enable register (Address 0x0401).
-The distribution outputs use synchronization logic to control enable/disable activity to avoid the production of runt pulses and to ensure that outputs with the same divide ratios become active/inactive in unison.
+Each of the output channels offers independent control of enable/ disable functionality via the distribution enable register (Address 0x0401).
+The distribution outputs use synchronization logic to control enable/disable activity to avoid the production of runt pulses and ensure that outputs with the same divide ratios become active/inactive in unison.